-Bartlesville Radio » News » Elder Care to Hold Expert Panel Discussion: Alzheimer’s and Dementia in our Community and Families
+Bartlesville Radio » News » Elder Care to Hold Expert Panel Discussion: Alzheimers and Dementia in our Community and Families

 Bartlesville

-Elder Care to Hold Expert Panel Discussion: Alzheimer’s and Dementia in our Community and Families
+Elder Care to Hold Expert Panel Discussion: Alzheimers and Dementia in our Community and Families

 Elder Care will host a panel of experts to discuss Alzheimer’s and dementia in our community on Tuesdau, April 25, at 3pm..
 According to Development Director Angie Thompson, Elder Care’s primary focus of the organization is to serve as a resource center for families related to cognitive decline and other aging-related diseases.